arzwa/MultilocusIsland/docs/draft-hapdip2.md

 coefficient can become as large as $0.25$, depending on $L\bar{s}$.

 ![
-The realized genetic architecture of local adaptation for different DFE models for increasing strength of migration.
+The distribution of fitness effects (DFE) affects the realized genetic architecture of local adaptation at migration-selection balance.
 Contour plots for the joint density of $h$ and $s$ conditional on observing a divergent allele on the island (see @eq:msbdfe) are shown for the three DFE models (\uline{rows}) for increasing rates of migration (\uline{columns}).